quicwg/base-drafts/draft-ietf-quic-tls.md

 components:

-* The TLS component sends and receives messages via the QUIC component, with QUIC providing a reliable stream abstraction to TLS.
+* The TLS component sends and receives messages via the QUIC component, with QUIC providing a reliable stream and record abstraction to TLS.

 * The TLS component provides a series of updates to the QUIC component, including (a) new packet protection keys to install (b) state changes such as